 Food for the Backcountry

-On the final night of the Forge last year one of the attendees looked over at me as I was murdering a Beef Stroganoff and asked “so how did everyone know about those dehydrated meals?
+On the final night of the Forge last year one of the attendees looked over at me as I was murdering a Beef Stroganoff and asked “so how did everyone know about those freeze-dried meals?
 I’ve been eating cold tuna every night.”

 The type and amount of food you bring into the backcountry is very dependent on the kind of trip you are doing and your personal preferences.

 Longer trips that cover more distance will require you to choose different foods than if you are hiking in a few miles for two nights.
 If you are using horses then the game totally changes as now grills, cast iron pans, as well as full size coolers come into play.

 This article will cover some suggestions in regards to a 4-5 day backcountry trip on foot with roughly 5-10 miles per day of travel.

 Choose foods that your body is used to and you enjoy.
 Avoid totally changing your diet when in new environments and under high workloads.
 You are obviously limited somewhat as you don’t have a full kitchen and cooler.
 If you decide to try out new foods such as freeze dried meals we suggest doing so at home at least once to ensure you like it and it agrees with you.